Tobacco and E-Cigarette Facts

 Electronic cigarettes (i.e., e-cigarettes or electronic nicotine delivery systems) are battery-operated devices designed to deliver nicotine with flavorings and other chemicals in vapor instead of smoke.
 While e-cigarettes are often promoted as safer alternatives to traditional cigarettes, not much is known about the health risks associated with e-cigarette use.
 Similar to cigarettes and other forms of tobacco (including cigars, pipe tobacco, snuff, and chewing tobacco), e-cigarettes contain the addictive drug nicotine.
 Nicotine is readily absorbed into the bloodstream when a tobacco product is chewed, inhaled, or smoked.
 Adolescents are especially susceptible to the addictive nature of nicotine as the adolescent brain is still developing.

 The sale of nicotine delivery devices, including electronic cigarettes, to youth under the age of 21 is prohibited in Hudson, MA.
-For more information visit Know the Rules/Know the Law.
+For more information check out our section on Hudson's local regulations.